By: Kimberly M. Dickinson, MD, MPH & Theresa W. Guilbert, MD, MS, FAAP

 Another benefit of wearing masks is that they may keep people from touching their mouths and faces, which is another way

 COVID, colds, flu and RSV and other respiratory diseases are spread.

 Masks are an important strategy to prevent COVID from spreading, especially as new contagious variants circulate.
 Masks are safe and effective for anyone age 2 years or older.
 Don't hesitate to talk with your child's pediatrician if you have any questions about your child wearing face masks.

 About Dr. Dickinson

-Kimberly W. Dickinson, MD, MPH, is a pediatric pulmonary fellow at Johns Hopkins University in Baltimore, MD and a member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Trainee Subcommittee.
+Kimberly M. Dickinson, MD, MPH, FAAP, a pediatric pulmonary fellow at Johns Hopkins University in Baltimore, Md., is a past member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Trainee Subcommittee.

 About Dr. Guilbert

-Theresa W. Guilbert, MD, MS, FAAP, is a Professor of Pediatrics at the University of Cincinnati and the Director of the Cincinnati Children's Hospital Medical Center Asthma Center in the Pulmonary Division.
-She has 20 years of experience in providing clinical care to children and adolescents with preschool, childhood and severe asthma and conducting clinical and epidemiologic research.
-She is a member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Committee.
+Theresa W. Guilbert, MD, MS, FAAP, is a professor of pediatrics at the University of Cincinnati and director of the Cincinnati Children's Hospital Medical Center Asthma Center in the Pulmonary Division.
+She is a member of the AAP Section on Pediatric Pulmonology and Sleep Medicine Executive Committee.